-The fall semester bill will be available at the end of June/early July and is due on August 1st.
+The fall semester bill will be available towards the end of June and is due on August 1st.
 The spring semester bill will be available shortly before Thanksgiving and is due on January 1st.

-No. Holy Cross only offers e-billing online via STAR (Student Academic Records).
+No. Holy Cross only offer e-billing online via TouchNet Bill+Payment.
 Students will receive an email to their Holy Cross email account with instructions on how to access the e-bill.
-Any authorized user that has been granted access to the student’s account by the student will be copied on the same email.
+Any authorized user that has been granted access to the student's account by the student will be copied on the same email.

 Your tuition statement will include the following: